-- 5. If the status indicator displays a red X, install a new battery assembly.
-(See "Replacing the Battery Assembly" on page 30). - 6.
-Close the top cover of the AED Plus unit and initiate a self test by pressing the Power Button.
+5. If the status indicator displays a red X, install new batteries.
+(See "Installing or Replacing Batteries" on page 17.)

+- 6. Close the top cover of the AED Plus unit and initiate a self test by pressing the Power Button.
 Verify that the unit issues the UNIT OK voice prompt.
-This prompt indicates that the new battery assembly and the new electrodes are properly installed and that the unit is ready for service. - 7.
+This prompt indicates that the new batteries and electrodes are properly installed and that the unit is ready for service. - 7.
 Verify that the AED Plus unit issues the appropriate "Adult Pads" or "Pediatric Pads" voice prompt. - 8.
 Turn the AED Plus unit off. - 9.
 Wait 2 minutes.
 Verify that the green check symbol (✓) appears in the status indicator window and that the unit does not emit a beeping tone. - 10.
 Place the AED Plus unit in service. - 11.
 Check the AED Plus unit periodically to ensure that the green check symbol (✓) appears in the status indicator window.